 The Rapid Access Kidney Stone Clinic at the Livonia Center for Specialty Care offers kidney stone patients access to x-rays, CT scans and the option for same-day diagnosis and treatment, all under one roof.
 All of this is complemented by the improved access to doctors and convenient parking available at the Livonia Center for Specialty Care.

 If you are a patient looking to receive kind and compassionate care at the leading urologic practice in Michigan, call 734–936–7030 to make an appointment.
-If you are a Health Provider looking to refer a patient, please visit the Health Provider informational site.
+If you are a Health Provider looking to refer a patient, please visit the please visit the For Health Providers page.